-3.1.3.1 Query for Existing and Generated Documents using Encounter Documentation
+2.1.3.1 Query for Existing and Generated Documents using Encounter Documentation

 DAF queries can retrieve existing documents which are already present in repositories.
 These documents get created during clinical workflows and document the events, actions, instructions relevant to a patient's encounter.
+DAF queries can also retrieve documents which are

+315 relevant to a patient's encounter.
 DAF queries can also retrieve documents which are dynamically generated when the queries are executed by the responding system.
 In either case DAF queries would use the Encounter Documentation such as creation time, type of document etc. to query for documents.

-3.1.3.2 Query for Existing and Computed Data using Detailed Clinical Information
+2.1.3.2 Query for Existing and Computed Data using Detailed Clinical Information

-DAF queries can retrieve granular data (such as problems, medications, allergies) which are already present in repositories.
+320 DAF queries can retrieve granular data (such as problems, medications, allergies) which are already present in repositories.
 The relevant data gets captured during clinical workflows and documented as Detailed Clinical Information relevant to the patient.
 DAF queries can also retrieve data that is computed based on certain criteria about the Detailed Clinical Information present in the system.

-3.1.3.3 Query for data within Enterprise (Intra-Enterprise)
+325 2.1.3.3 Query for data within Enterprise (Intra-Enterprise)

 Queries described in this white paper can readily retrieve existing metadata, documents and detailed clinical data present within the enterprise.
-This query framework can use simpler computational patterns without need for federation, and may also require the use for fewer protocols to support privacy and security, favoring instead the intra-enterprise security and privacy controls already in place within the enterprise.
-These controls may include manual processes for granting and revoking user access, patient consent processes that can be assumed to be adopted organizationally, and physical security used to ensure that connected computers can only be accessed through specific physical network connections, et cetera.
+This query framework can use the basic behavioral models described in Section 2.3.1.
+The query framework may use fewer protocols to support privacy and security, favoring the intra-enterprise security and privacy controls already

-While manual and operational controls (e.g., physical security) may be sufficient in this environment to support the data access framework, we would recommend application of the IHE Audit Trail and Node Authentication profile as it mitigates risk against access attempts from systems attached to the network (either authorized or not), encrypts network communications so that other systems on the network cannot eavesdrop, and provides an audit log of user actions that is often required in many regulatory environments.
+- 330 in place within the enterprise.
+These security controls may include manual processes for granting and revoking user access, patient consent processes that can be assumed to be adopted organizationally, and physical security used to ensure that connected computers can only be accessed through specific physical network connections, et cetera. - While manual and operational controls (e.g., physical security) may be sufficient in this environment to support the data access framework, we would recommend application of the IHE Audit Trail and Node Authentication Profile as it mitigates risk against access attempts from systems attached to the network (either authorized or not), encrypts network communications so that other systems on the network cannot eavesdrop, and provides an audit log of user actions that is often required in many regulatory environments.

-3.1.3.4 Query for data from Specific External Enterprise (Inter-Enterprise)
+340 2.1.3.4 Query for data from Specific External Enterprise (Inter-Enterprise)

 When requesting information from external enterprises, additional security is often required.
 This kind of data access will need to ensure sufficient security controls (Authentication, Authorization etc.) are in place to allow data access from specific external enterprises.
 Query Requestor and Query Responder will belong to two distinct enterprises in this case.

-In this environment, we would recommend application of Cross Enterprise User Assertion (XUA) or Internet User Authorization (IUA) to support user authentication across enterprises, allowing for each enterprise to manage its separate user bases, and still provide the necessary authentication/authorization information.
+345 In this environment, we would recommend application of Cross Enterprise User Assertion (XUA) or Internet User Authorization (IUA) to support user authentication across enterprises, allowing for each enterprise to manage its separate user bases, and still provide the necessary authentication/authorization information.

-3.1.3.5 Query for data from multiple external Enterprises (Federated)
+2.1.3.5 Query for data from multiple external Enterprises (Federated)

-DAF queries can retrieve existing or computed data from multiple external enterprises.
-The query framework used to access data from multiple external enterprises needs to support

-Federated access and needs to ensure sufficient security controls (Authentication, Authorization etc.) are in place to allow data access from a multiple external enterprises.
+- 350 DAF queries can retrieve existing or computed data from multiple external enterprises.
+The query framework used to access data from multiple external enterprises needs to support Federated access and needs to ensure sufficient security controls (Authentication, Authorization etc.) are in place to allow data access from a multiple external enterprises.
 Query Requestor and Query Responder will belong to multiple distinct enterprises in the case of Federated queries.
-In addition there will be dynamic behavior where Query Requestors can be sending requests to new Query Responders as enterprises as discovered and removed from the eco-system.
+In - 355 addition there will be dynamic behavior where Query Requestors can be sending requests to new Query Responders as enterprises are discovered and removed from the eco-system.

-365 3.1.4 Query Response Granularity
+2.1.4 Query Response Granularity